MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 **Objective:** In this exercise, you will you will create custom API, create a function that will lock permits, add a button to the permit table and call the lock permit function when the button is selected.

-## Task #1: Create Action API
+## Task #1: Create Custom API

 In this task, you will create a custom API that will be called to lock the permit.
 You will not be implementing the business logic that will lock the permit in this lab.
-It will be completed later in the class when you build the plug-in that registers on the custom actions you are defining here.
+It will be completed later in the class when you build the plug-in that registers on the custom api you are defining here.

 1. Open the Permit Management Solution.